creame/joinchat/README.txt

 == Changelog ==

+= 6.0.7 =
+* Fix dark styles for loading and note messages
+* Fix admin JS conflict when other plugin use IntTelInput library
+* Fix Joinchat settings don't work with HivePress

 = 6.0.6 =
 * Aff a filter for Litespeed Cache plugin to ensure Joinchat JS/CSS assets version.
 Prevent Joinchat break layout if visitor has Joinchat v5 cached assets (thanks to @tendenzeshabbychic and @qtwrk).